michael-d-abraham/AIBreathBot/README.md

-# Breath-Bot
+# Breathe-Bot

-**Generate research-backed breathing content with a consistent brand voice.**
+**Research-backed content in your voice — any domain, grounded in your sources.**

+Fine-tune the tone.
+Feed it your PDFs or scraped content.
+Get back natural copy that sounds like you, not generic AI.

-Built for my mindfulness app, **JustBreatheBro** — Breath-AI turns peer-reviewed research into app-ready breathing exercises while maintaining a calm, approachable tone.
+Built for my mindfulness app, **JustBreatheBro** — but designed to work for any domain.

 - **App Store:** [Download JustBreatheBro](https://apps.apple.com/us/app/justbreathebro/id6756590863)
 - **GitHub:** [github.com/michael-d-abraham/JustBreatheBro](https://github.com/michael-d-abraham/JustBreatheBro)

+All content used in JustBreatheBro was derived from Breathe-Bot.
 ---

 ## Why I built this